bigtreetech/docs/docs/Panda_Knomi_3D.md

             * Select the network starting with **Panda\_Knomi\_3D\_**, and enter the default password: `987654321`.

-            * Once connected, a blue checkmark will appear next to the network name, and the Wi-Fi icon will show in the status bar.
+            * Once connected, a blue checkmark will appear next to the network name, and the Wi-Fi icon will be displayed in the status bar.

         * After connecting, you should see a **“Connected (Login/Authentication Required)”** prompt that redirects to the Web UI.